r-a303931/my-hello-worlds/README.md

 To compile the C++, navigate to the C++ directory and run `g++ -pthread primegenerator.cpp -o primegenerator` for the prime generator, and `g++ generatestarterprimefile.cpp -o generatestarterprimefile` for the helper utility

+## C++ v2

+This one does not need a starter file and is much simpler to build, as it now uses make

+Just go to cpp2 and run `make`

 ## Rust

 Navigate to the directory and run `cargo build`